trew/simple-tz-convert/README.md

-If you found a bug, or a have a brilliant idea about how to make STZC better, please report it by simply creating a [Github Issue](https://github.com/trew/simple-tz-convert/issues/new) and describe your problem or suggestion.
+If you found a bug, or a have a brilliant idea about how to make STZC better, please report it by simply creating a [Github Issue](https://github.com/trew/simple-tz-convert/issues/new) or e-mailing me at <imtrew@gmail.com> and describe your problem or suggestion.

 --------------------
 ### Contributing ###